vivy1024/daml-rag-framework/README_EN.md

 ## 🙏 Acknowledgments

-Built on theoretical and practical achievements from the BUILD_BODY v2.0 project.
+Built on theoretical and practical achievements from the Yuzhen Fitness (玉珍健身) v2.0 project.

 **Standing on the shoulders of giants:**
 - RAG: Lewis et al. (2020)